BobTheHobo/bestestGame/README.md

 ### Puzzle Additions

 ### Effects
 Fully implemented within the game, we have water, shadows, ambient occlusion, screen shake.
+Screen shake is not depicted below, but occurs during the sequence triggered by winning the game.
 <a href="https://imgur.com/CdX5BIo"><img src="https://i.imgur.com/CdX5BIo.png" title="source: imgur.com" width="500" /></a>

 Also mostly developed, but not integrated into the current submission, we have particle effects(fire) and a skybox.